iivanoo/covid-apps-observer/data/data_us/reports/resources/org.pathcheck.covidsafepathsBt.mn___1.6.1/report.md

 > Has only one notification type called "Exposure Notification" which fires everyday/night on exposure database updates.
 Had to silence this annoyance, but that also silences legit exposures!
 More fundamental flaws: doesn't account for PPE or if barriers between people, & relies on voluntary positive test input rather than MDH registry.
 Good: No location permissions required.
 App Info screens shows "No permissions requested".
 Double blind anon ID system is good.
 No BT issues like others.<br> :date: __2020-12-18 14:20:18__

-> Needs a date range for exposure.
-Like the app, easy to use, pleasant interface.
-However, I was exposed about a month ago.
-It alerted me correctly, but it never cleared/updated the exposure notice.
-It says "Possible exposure 7-14 days ago".
-So after your first possible exposure, you'll be tempted to ignore it.
-It would be more effective if it either said "Possible exposure between "11/14 and 11/21" or simply added a timestamp to each exposure notification.<br> :date: __2020-12-14 20:54:39__

 > Really you're putting out an app with no dark mode?
 Have you not paid attention to any other applications or operating system pushes and updates?
 I love staring into a flashlight.<br> :date: __2020-12-12 23:05:07__

-> I'm not sure that this app is really doing anything useful.
-The way it's set up is completely voluntary.
-So even if a user has Covid-19, they don't actually have to record it.
-And what about the people who don't download the app and use it?
-I'm not convinced that this app is accomplishing it's intended purpose.<br> :date: __2020-12-12 14:19:09__